bertiewooster/bertiewooster.github.io/_posts/2023-02-07-Are-the-Starting-Materials-for-Synthesizing-Your-Target-Molecules-Commercially-Available.md

 <img alt="Two tasks running asynchronously, taking 0.8 seconds total" src="/images/timing_diagram_wide/001_async_two_tasks.png" width="468" height="309">

 Tip on calling asynchronous functions (called coroutines): If you get an error such as `coroutine not subscriptable`, you may have forgotten to `await` the coroutine.
 Python is thus returning not the result of running the coroutine, but a reference to the coroutine code.
-This is similar to how if you call a method and forget to put the parentheses after it, for example `MyObject.MyMethod` rather than `MyObject.MyMethod()`, Python returns a reference to the method rather than the result of running the method.
+This is similar to how if you call a method and forget to put the parentheses after it, for example `my_object.my_method` rather than `my_object.my_method()`, Python returns a reference to the method rather than the result of running the method.

 ## Why Not To Make Too Many Concurrent API Calls
 [PubChem asks you to limit API requests to 5 per second](https://pubchem.ncbi.nlm.nih.gov/docs/programmatic-access#section=Request-Volume-Limitations), so we shouldn't make API calls for too many reactants simultaneously.
 Each reactant needs at least one, and typically two, API calls.